 - Simple refactoring: readability improvements.
 Because these changes are mostly may be done by IDE.

-- Renaming/removing classes: whether the namespaces structure has become better.
+- Renaming/moving classes: whether the namespaces structure has become better.

 - Removing unused code: backward compatibility.

 - Code style fixes: in most cases instant merge.